Ecosecurities: The compliance carbon market

-EcoSecurities operates in both the compliance and voluntary carbon markets.
-In the compliance market, EcoSecurities implements projects in 11 countries under the Kyoto Protocol Clean Development Mechanism (CDM) to generate Certified Emission Reductions (CERs) which are used by governments and organisations under the Kyoto Protocol and European Union Emissions Trading Scheme (EU ETS).
+Eco Securities operates in both the compliance and voluntary carbon markets.
+In the compliance market, EcoSecurities implements projects in 11 countries under the Kyoto Protocol Clean Development Mechanism (CDM) to generate Certified Emission Reductions (CERs) which are used by governments and organizations under the Kyoto Protocol and European Union Emissions Trading Scheme (EU ETS).

-Among the more than 700 Clean Development Mechanism projects that EcoSecurities has helped develop, the list includes:
+Among the more than 700 Clean Development Mechanism projects that Eco Securities has helped develop, the list includes: